 Bear in mind that the Carbon tax in Ontario will result in an approximate cost increase of 4.42 cents a liter for gasoline, and your incentive to choose a lighter diesel vehicle with less horsepower is right there.

 So, think long and hard about what kind of vehicle you want to buy, what you need it for and how you will actually use it, because all of those points can help you significantly reduce your carbon footprint while driving.

-For all your other concerns about your car’s performance, come to our repair shops in Hamilton and Oakville.
+For all your other concerns about your car’s performance, come to our repair shops in Hamilton and Stoney Creek.
 We are expecting you!